Free custom wedding timeline that you can create online in a few minutes and nobody will believe it was free!

 Create a List of Shots for Your Photographer

 It’s essential to provide your photographer with the family members and wedding party that will be a part of your formal photos.
 Chat with your photographer about the different types of shots you want to take before the ceremony, after the ceremony, and during the reception.
-Your photographer will help you time out your day, including a time they will need the wedding party and family to be ready by, so you can plan your day around it.
+Your photographer will help you time out your day, including a time they will need the wedding party and family to be ready, so you can plan your day around it.
 Give your photographer a wedding photo list to ensure no shot is missed.
+Besides the obvious shots such as the bridal portrait and religious ceremony, including photos of the menus, bouquet toss, wedding cake, guest book, etc.

 Plan a First Look